marco-cardoso/property_anomaly_detector/README.md

 https://github.com/marco-cardoso/property_anomaly_detector/blob/master/notebooks/eda.ipynb

-Since the main focus of the project is to detect anomalies related to the monthly rental price there's no point in trying to detect outliers using the other features.
+Since the main focus of the project is to detect anomalies related to the monthly rental price there's no point in trying to detect outliers related to the other features.
 We need to give more importance to properties with lower prices.
 So it means that is necessary to find outliers in the lower bound.